 How did you get involved with the art world?

-I was an art history major at Northwestern, and fell in love with art history and wanted to work at an art gallery in the art world, as do many young women and men today.
+I was an art history major at Northwestern, fell in love with art history and wanted to work in the art world.
 This was 1968.
-When I graduated, I got a job in Chicago working for a tacky art gallery, and that taught me everything I needed to know about LeRoy Neiman and Boulanger and terrible things like that.
-I worked there for a few years and realized it was not really the art world, it was the commercial art world.
-So I began looking for other options, and I looked in the paper and saw a job ad for Landfall Press, which was a graphic lithography shop in Chicago, and I worked as a traveling salesman for them for 4 years.
-I traveled around the United States and Europe selling Sol LeWitt and Philip Pearlstein, who are very different but I managed to do it.
-I’d get in my car and drive around the United States and here I am, 5’1 and schlepping 60 pounds of art, and everyone would say, “What’s a little girl like you doing with that big portfolio?”
-But it was fun.
+My first gallery job was in Chicago at a commercial gallery that taught me everything I needed to know about LeRoy Neiman, Dali, and tacky art.
+Once I realized it was not the real art world, I began looking for other options, and saw a job ad for Landfall Press - a lithography workshop in Chicago run by Jack Lemon.
+I was a salesperson for Landfall for 4 years. and traveled around the United States and Europe selling Christo, Sol LeWitt and Philip Pearlstein among others.
+I’d drive around the United States and here I am, 5’1 and schlepping 60 pounds of art, and everyone would say, “What’s a little girl like you doing with a big portfolio like thaat?”
+It was fun.
 I learned a whole lot about the art business because I met people from all over the world who were doing it well.

 When did you start your own gallery?
 What was your original vision for it, and how did that change over the years?

-Eventually, that expanded to include paintings, because I needed to sell more expensive things in order to pay rent.
-I had a gallery on 57th Street.
-I was one of maybe three people in New York who would actually look at artists’ work if they came in.
-People would come to New York and they knew we were the only people who looked at art.
+I was one of three people in New York who would actually look at artists’ work if they came in. it was me, Alan Stone, and Ivan Karp at OK Harris.
 I used Mondays to look at artists’ work and I’d come to my gallery and I’d have a line of artists sitting on the floor waiting for me.
-I really wanted to deal with regular people, though, with artists themselves, so that was my favorite thing.
-That’s always what I’ve been about is dealing with live, functioning artists as opposed to famous artists.
-It was a small gallery, but I’ve always preferred keeping it as a small gallery.
+Working with live functioning artists was my favorite thing.
+I Always said that the world did not need me to sell work by famous artists.
+There were lots of other poeple to do that.

-In the late ‘80s, I left my gallery on 57th st and was a private dealer with a partner, Macie Sears, and we worked out of her apartment on 92nd Street.
-We had already built up a clientele so we could work with them and we did pretty well, I have to say, so we moved to SoHo.
+In the late ‘80s, I left my gallery on 57th st and was a private dealer with a partner, Macie Sears, and we worked out of her apartment on 92nd Street and a few years later we moved to SoHo.
 Macie and I broke up, I think, in ‘99.
-We were partners for 6 or 7 years, and now she’s partnered with Gaines Peyton and run Sears Peyton Gallery.
-She kept our old space in SoHo and I moved into a new space down the wayl at 560 Broadway.
-I then moved to Chelsea in 2001.
-September 2001.
+We were partners for 6 or 7 years, and now she’s partnered with Gaines Peyton and runs Sears Peyton Gallery.
+I then moved to Chelsea in September 2001.
 It was a week or two after September 11th.
 Everyone thought that no one would buy art ever again, because why would they?
-Obviously it would be stupid to buy art again because everyone was so depressed and upset.
-But eventually it turned around and I’ve just been working it ever since.
+Everyone was so depressed and upset and assumed the art market would remain pitiful, but amazingly, it turned around less than 6 months later, and it's been growing ever since.

-I look back on 40 years and think “How many openings have I had?
-How much white wine have I had?
-How much white wine have I served?
+When I look back on 40 years I think “How many openings have I had?
+How much bad white wine have I served?
 How many drunk people have come in and out just for the wine?”
 But it’s been fun.
 It’s always been fun to work with artists.
 They’re always surprising you.
 That’s why I only want to deal with live artists, because dead artists don’t surprise you anymore.
 It’s always fun to have artists surprise you with how they grow and change in a way that is, in retrospect, inevitable.
 As a dealer I could never be able to predict which direction they’re going to go in next, but after I see it I think “Of course!”